lupyuen/lupyuen.github.io/src/spi.md

     (It's like shaping our own eyebrows...
 We have complete control!)

     (How do we know that the Chip Select Pin should stay Low?
-From the Bus Pirate data captured by the Logic Analyser)
+From the Bus Pirate data captured by the Logic Analyser.
+[See this](https://lupyuen.github.io/images/spi-analyse1a.png))

 1.  __We want to control multiple SPI Peripherals with BL602__